 - Ask for patient feedback.
 Encourage patients to complete surveys after point-of-care encounters.
 Make follow-up calls to query patients about their experience in the office, with medical billing and ancillary staff.
 Although only a few of the 2,000 patients mentioned in the survey above reported they had posted online reviews, asking for a positive comment on Yelp, Healthgrades, Vitals or one of the other 50 or so medical review sites will enhance your credibility.

 - Intentionally build a consistent message.
 Leverage online rating sites to your advantage.
 Standardize content across all platforms.
 Frequently update information on your website, business directories and healthcare referral sites.
-To boost your search engine ranking, make sure content is search engine optimized (SEO) for both organic and regional searches.
+To boost your search engine ranking, make sure content is search engine optimized (SEO for Doctors) for both organic and regional searches.
 Focus on educating and informing patients about new research and evidence-based protocol — specifically for your patient population.
 Your message should be timely, accurate and relevant to garner social shares, which will extend your reach and strengthen brand reputation.

 - Embrace negative reviews as an opportunity to grow.
 Dedicate a trusted individual to monitor key review sites and respond to all feedback, especially negative feedback.
 Each complaint — whether it is about terse front desk team member, error-laden statements or long wait times to see a doctor — should be addressed promptly.
 Admit you need to make some changes (when warranted) and apologize for times your customer service was lacking.
 Then, take corrective action to ensure similar problems don’t occur in the future.